 Must-Have Drinks to Include (Even on a Budget)

 On the beer side, steer clear of craft beers and stick to more mainstream brands that the majority of guests will choose.
 “Can’t go wrong with Michelob Ultra,” Andy said, “It’s always a go-to at wedding bars.”
 For wine, it really depends on the season.
 He mentioned during warmer months you’ll find guests want more light reds and rosé, while in the cooler months more full-bodied wines are chosen.
 For specialty cocktails, he says to try something new or something that ties into the area/couple.
 For instance, they served a watermelon mojito (yum!) at a recent wedding as it represented where the couple was from.
 It was such a big hit they added it to their restaurant menu!

 Ways to Make It Feel More Fancy

-Even though your bar may be a on a budget, it doesn’t mean it has to look like it!
+Even though your bar may be on a budget, it doesn’t mean it has to look like it!
 There’s plenty of ways to give it a little more spice.
 Think decor pieces that match your table arrangements or lush greenery runners and bouquets.
-Signs are a great option too whether it’s chalkboard or a custom watercolor print framed.
-Koozies, cups, and napkins can double as a favor and a bar piece too!
+Signs are a great option too whether it’s a chalkboard or a custom watercolor print framed.
+You can even find some really cheap neon bar signs as well which give such a classy party vibe to the bar!
+These can also be personalized to whatever you want, so it adds uniqueness too!
+You can really experiment with what is available to you as well.
+Koozies, cups, and napkins can double as a favor and a bar piece!
 Andy also added that a nice backdrop can elevate your bar more than you know.

 Wedding Budget Bar Don’ts